-- 5.3.1 The Head of Finance has been designated as the statutory officer responsible for financial matters as defined by s151 of the Local Government Act 1972.
-The legislation requires that every local authority in England and Wales should 'make arrangements for the proper administration of their financial affairs and shall secure that one of their officers has the responsibility for the administration of those affairs'. - 5.3.2 Under the Head of Finance's responsibilities, 'proper administration' encompasses all aspects of local authority financial management including: - compliance with the statutory requirements for accounting and internal audit; - managing the financial affairs of the Council; - the proper exercise of a wide range of delegated powers both formal and informal;
+The Director of Resources has been designated as the statutory officer responsible for financial matters as defined by s151 of the Local Government Act 1972.
+The legislation requires that every local authority in England and Wales should 'make arrangements for the proper administration of their financial affairs and shall secure that one of theirofficers has the responsibility for the administration of those affairs'.

+Under the Director of Resources responsibilities, 'proper administration' encompasses allaspects of local authority financial management including:

-• the recognition of the fiduciary responsibility owed to local tax payers.
+- compliance with the statutory requirements for accounting and internal audit; - managing the financial affairs of the Council; - the proper exercise of a wide range of delegated powers both formal and informal; - the recognition of the fiduciary responsibility owed to local tax payers.